RajanKumarYadav/DeployMLAppViaAzureWebApp/README.md

 This repository contains a Flask-based machine learning (ML) application that is deployed to Azure using GitHub Actions.
 This guide will help you set up and automate the deployment process.

-## Prerequisites
+## Azure Setup & Prerequisites

-- **Azure Account**: Create an Azure account if you don't have one.
+- Azure Account: Create an Azure account if you don't have one.
-- **GitHub Repository**: Your Flask application should be in a GitHub repository.
+- GitHub Repository: Your Flask application should be in a GitHub repository.
-- **Azure CLI**: Install the Azure CLI on your local machine.
+- Create Resource Group: Create your Resource Group
+- Create Container Registry: For Holding Docker Images
+- Go to Resources, Find Access Key, Enable Admin User and Copy password
+- Create Web App: Publish -> Choose Container -> Change Image Source to Azure Container Registry (Follow this step After Pushing the Image)

 ## Application Setup

-1. **Flask Application**: Ensure you have a Flask application with a `requirements.txt` for dependencies.
+1. Flask Application: Ensure you have a Flask application with a `requirements.txt` for dependencies.

    Example directory structure:
    ```